 Many of these were Austrians.
 Four years ago, when Pastor Hans Waldvogel first visited this land, the natives who are strongly Catholic despised this religion of the refugees.
 Thank God, today the Gospel has made progress among the Austrian nationals, and a good portion of the church in Linz is now Austrian!
 The children were very happy to see their friend "Uncle Edwin" again, and they were still able to repeat perfectly many verses of Scripture which he had taught them three years before.

 From Linz we were called to Berlin to help in tent meetings being conducted by a German minister, Pastor Fix.
 That poor city, filled with darkness, sorrow, sin, ruin!
 Here we saw people who literally dwell in the shadow of death!
 In the afternoons and night after night they streamed into the tent looking and longing for something.
-Many of them had walked miles to attend the meetings-a blind man with his wife and child, all indescribably hopeless-looking; and young people poorly clad, their faces pinched with hunger and signs of sin and defilement; boys and girls, many of them homeless and wild as little animals; older people, stooped and sad.
-At the close of each service they pressed their way into the tarrying rooms and unburdened their hearts of unbelievable stories of horror and sin, and cried to God for mercy.
-But where sin abounded, the grace and love of Jesus Christ did much more abound, and many were brought into light and vic- These merit the prayers of God's people, for not a few had to return to homes where they The Tent at not only suffer untold miseries physically, but have no opportunity of receiving spiritual help.
+Many of them had walked miles to attend the meetings-a blind man with his wife and child, all indescribably filthy and hopeless-looking; young people poorly clad, their faces pinched with hunger and signs of sin and defilement; boys and girls, many of them homeless and wild as little animals; older people, stooped and sad.
+At the close of each service they pressed their way into the tarrying rooms and unburdened their hearts of unbelievable stories of horror and sin. and cried to God for mercy.
+But where sin abounded, the grace and love of Jesus Christ did much more abound, and many were brought into light and victory.

+These merit the prayers of God's people, for not a few had to return to homes where they The Tent at Berlin.

+not only suffer untold miseries physically, but have no opportunity of receiving spiritual help.
 They stand alone!
 In many places the churches have been closed by the authorities, and ministers have been forced to flee for their lives leaving their congregations scattered and alone.
 Many do not have even a portion of God's Word in their possession.

 Kirchheim-Teck, the pearl of Schwabenland, is a peaceful town located at the foot of a mountain from whose summit the famous Teck, a medieval castle, overlooks the countryside.
 Though near to the city of Stuttgart which was badly damaged by the war, the town of Kirchheim was untouched.
-The brethren had rented a large hall for the five weeks of meetings which we were to have there.
-It was a fascinating